knownasilya/quotes/README.md

 - The miracle isn't that I finished.
 The miracle is that I had the courage to start. -- John Bingham
 - Fairy tales do not tell children the dragons exist.
 Children already know that dragons exist.
 Fairy tales tell children the dragons can be killed. -- G.K.
 Chesterton
 - I was born for no other end but to repent. -- Tertullian
+- If you never risk standing for Christ, you will never discover the faithfulness of God’s promises. -- James MacDonald